reynolds-adam/reynolds-adam.github.io/index.md

     - label: "<i class='fas fa-file'></i>  See my resume"
       url: "/resume/"
 excerpt: >
-  Welcome to my portfolio site.
-Check out some of the projects I’ve been working on recently, and feel free to contact me if you have any questions.<br />
+  Welcome to my website.
+Check out some of the things I’ve been working on recently, and feel free to contact me if you have any questions.<br />

 intro:
   - excerpt: '“If you just use the scientific method as a way to approach data-intensive projects, I think you’re more apt to be successful with your outcome.” *-* *Bob Hayes*'